Durham County Record Office: the official archive service for County Durham and Darlington

 The Durham Light Infantry archive collection was transferred to Durham County Record Office from the former DLI Museum in 1998.
 This allowed Record Office staff to catalogue the archives and make them more accessible, both in our Search Room and online.

 Now our online catalogue contains detailed descriptions of the records, and images of over 34,000 photographs in the collection.

 We hold the collection on loan from the Trustees of the former DLI Regiment.
 People donate additional archive material to the collection on a regular basis.
 We also accept Durham Light Infantry records on long-term loan.
 Contact us for advice on how to preserve records for future generations.

-Please make an appointment to consult the Durham Light Infantry records in our Search Room.
+Please to consult the Durham Light Infantry records in our Search Room.
 Some of the most popular records, including war diaries and enlistment and discharge books, have been microfilmed to preserve the originals and you will need to book a microfilm reader to view them.

 For more information about Durham Light Infantry photographs and oral history recordings see: